-4 A Previously Looked-After Child is a child who immediately after being looked-after became subject to an adoption, child arrangement order or special guardianship order.
+&lt;sup>4A Previously Looked-After Child is a child who immediately after being looked-after became subject to an adoption, child arrangement or special guardianship order.
 This includes children who were adopted under the Adoptions Act 1976 (Section 12) and those adopted under the Adoption and Children Act 2002 (Section 46).
 Child arrangements orders are defined in Section 8 of the Children Act 1989, as amended by Section 12 of the Children and Families Act 2014.
-Special guardianship orders are defined in Section 14A of the Children Act 1989.
+Special guardianship orders are defined in Section 14A of the Children Act 1989 Children attracting the Pupil Premium via Free School Meals are those who have been registered for free school meals at any point in the six years prior to the closing date for test registration.
+See Admissions Code (2014) section 1.39A.